-The Golden Sex Link chicken has been bred so that you can tell right away if a chicken is male or female.
+The Golden Sex Link chicken has been bred, so you can immediately tell whether a chicken is male or female.
 For those who want to keep a constant rooster to hen ratio, this is a great tool.

 Rhode Island White females and Rhode Island Red males are used to create Golden Sex Link chickens.
-In the end, the result is a resilient and powerful dual-purpose breed with outstanding egg laying skills and a substantial size for meat.
+Ultimately, the result is a resilient and powerful dual-purpose breed with outstanding egg-laying skills and a substantial size for meat.

 Many commercial egg-laying businesses raise Golden Sex Link chicks because of their high productivity and ease of breeding and sexing.
 Read on.

-Normally, this crossbreed produces dual-purpose chickens, meaning you can use them for both egg laying and meat production.
+This crossbreed normally produces dual-purpose chickens, meaning you can use them for egg-laying and meat production.
 They have yellow skin and legs, with bright reddish feathers on their bodies.

 History of Golden Sex Link Chickens

-Breeding for Golden Sex Link chickens started around 1935 in the United States.
+Golden Sex Link chickens were developed as commercial egg-laying hybrids in the mid-20th century.
 The requirement was for a good egg-producing chicken breed.

-People used the most popular chicken breeds like New Hampshire chickens, Rhode Island Red chickens, Cherry Eggers, and Rhode Island Whites to get this breed.
+People used the most popular chicken breeds like New Hampshire chickens, Rhode Island Red chickens, Rhode Island Whites, and other commercial egg-laying hybrids to get this hybrid.

-The original crossbreed of the Rhode Island Red chicken and the Rhode Island White is not known.
+The original crossbreed of the Rhode Island Red chicken and the Rhode Island White is unknown.
 The first mention in print of the breed was in the 1950s, but they were already being used in commercial egg production by then.

-Because they were made mostly from Rhode Island Red chickens, they inherited the hardiness and disease resistance of this breed.
+Because they were made mostly from Rhode Island Red chickens, they inherited this breed’s hardiness and disease resistance.

-The Rhode Island White crosses are more docile, producing twice as many eggs and laying up to four times as many good quality eggs.
+The Rhode Island White crosses are more docile, contribute to improved egg production and temperament, and lay up to four times as many good-quality eggs.

 Lifespan of Golden Sex Link Chickens